Dubai

 AED 150

-Visit the Burj Khalifa, the tallest building in the world, and enjoy panoramic views of the city from the observation deck.
+Visit the Burj Khalifa, the tallest building in the world, and admire the panoramic views of Dubai from the observation deck.

 12:00 PM - 02:00 PM